Take a Little Ride: Chart performance

 "Take a Little Ride" debuted at number 19 on the Billboard Country Songs chart for the week of August 4, 2012.
 It also debuted on the Billboard Hot 100 chart at number 12, and the Canadian Hot 100 chart at number 22 the same week, Aldean's highest debut in Canada thus far.
 The song also made history on Country Digital Songs, moving 189,000 downloads during the tracking week ending July 22, marking the biggest opening week by a male artist.
 On the country chart dated October 6, 2012, "Take a Little Ride" became his eighth number-one single.
 The song has sold over a million digital downloads as of January 2013.

+"Take a Little Ride" was the first number one hit published under the Country Airplay banner for the week of October 20, 2012, as Billboard had changed the methodology of Hot Country Songs to incorporate sales and streaming for that week, while launching a second chart based only on country radio airplay.
+That same week, on the newly reformed Hot Country Songs chart, the song was knocked off by Taylor Swift's "We Are Never Ever Getting Back Together" which rose from number 21 to number 1 on the same chart and stayed at number one for 9 weeks.